-Continuing Education and Distance Learning
+Distance Learning (DL)

 The term "courses" as used in this Article shall be understood to mean credit-bearing courses utilizing the distance learning mode of instruction.

-The procedure for the development and approval of DL courses shall be determined through the established governance process on each campus.
+The procedure for the development and approval of DL courses shall be determined through established collegiate governance processes. .
 Normally, courses shall be developed and taught by members of the bargaining unit.
-However, if no member of the bargaining unit is willing or qualified to develop and/or teach a course, the College of Advancing & Professional Studies [CAPS] may, with academic departmental approval, contract with individuals outside the unit to develop and/or teach such course.
+However, if no member of the bargaining unit is willing or qualified to develop and/or teach a course, the academic department may contract with individuals outside the unit to develop and/or teach such course.

-The name and campus affiliation of the faculty member who teaches a DL course and the name of the individual who developed the course content and materials (if different) shall be identified.
+The name and campus affiliation of the faculty member who teaches a DL course and the name of the individual (if any) who holds intellectual property rights to the course content and materials shall be identified.

-At the discretion of the instructor, and with prior notification to CAPS, at least one opportunity for "in-person" (same place, same time) interchange between the instructor and students, or among students, may be built into a DL course.
-However, the "in-person" opportunity cannot be a course requirement and reasonable accommodations (the reasonableness to be determined by agreement between the instructor and CAPS) shall be made for any students for whom such an interchange would present a hardship.

-When software is deemed necessary, by mutual agreement of the instructor and CAPS, for teaching a DL course, it shall be provided to the instructor at no cost.
+Faculty will have access to technical support to the extent that it is currently provided.

 The evaluation of teaching in DL courses shall be subject to the provisions of Article 33 of the Agreement.

-Faculty will have access to technical support to the extent that it is currently provided on each campus.

 Generally, faculty teaching online shall not be monitored by anyone without the faculty member's consent.
 However, in the event of student complaints about the instructor of a DL course, the instructor shall be notified and given an opportunity to address the problem.
 Only after notification, and after sufficient opportunity has been provided for the instructor to address the concern, shall electronic monitoring be allowed.
 Instructors shall be informed if they are subject to electronic monitoring.
 Monitoring shall be limited to the specific course and semester for which the complaints were received.
 However, if complaints are received late in the semester or after the completion of a course, monitoring may extend for one subsequent semester.
 Monitoring shall be limited to that which is reasonably related to the nature of the complaint(s) and shall not impinge on the academic freedom of the instructor.
-This provision is not intended to restrictive usual administrative practices such as collecting data for reports or ensuring that course content is ready when the course is set to commence.
+This provision is not intended to restrict usual administrative practices such as collecting data for reports or ensuring that course content is ready when the course is set to commence.

-Course content and materials that are developed by a faculty member and associated with DL courses shall be treated as Exempted Scholarly Works under the Policy on Intellectual Property.
-However, such content and materials shall not be subject to the exceptions or exclusions of the Policy, such as those set forth in Section III.B, nor shall the faculty member be required to license such content and materials to the University, without specific agreement among the faculty member, the University, and the Union.
-In addition, a separate intellectual property agreement may be reached in order to meet external grant or contract requirements.
+(a) Ownership- Course content and materials that are developed by a faculty member and associated with DL courses shall, except as stipulated below in Sections 35.6 (b) and (c), be treated as Exempted Scholarly Works under the Policy on Intellectual Property.
+Consequently, such content and materials shall not be subject to the exceptions or exclusions of the Policy, such as those set forth in Section III.B, nor shall the faculty member be required to license such content and materials to the University, without specific agreement among the faculty member, the University, and FSU.
+For example, a separate intellectual property agreement may need to be reached in order to meet external grant or contract requirements.
+As another example, a separate intellectual property agreement may be made among the faculty member, the University, and FSU when a department wishes to have the faculty member originate/create/develop a DL course to be assigned to multiple and varying instructors (“Departmental DL course”), and the department retains the intellectual property rights to the Departmental DL course content and materials.